Netflix News: When 'Supernatural' Season 12 Will Start Streaming [Video]

 In past seasons of Supernatural, the yearly churn has been to wait about four to five months before releasing the most current season on Netflix.
 But this year, that has all changed, according to a report on What’s on Netflix.

-Before we get into the specifics, here is the preliminary information that you need to know about Netflix, The CW and Supernatural.
-What you need to know is that last year, there was a contract that was expiring and The CW was poised to pull of its programming from Netflix, which would have included Supernatural.
+Before we get into the specifics, here is the preliminary information that you need to know about Netflix, The CW, and Supernatural.
+What you need to know is that last year, there was a contract that was expiring and The CW was poised to pull its programming from Netflix, which would have included Supernatural.
 But that’s all in the past now and a new deal has not only saved Supernatural on Netflix streaming, but also given more power to it.

-As previously reported, the most current season of Supernatural usually did not release until October, which was a just a few days before the new season of Supernatural would premiere on The CW.
+As previously reported, the most current season of Supernatural did not release until October, which was a just a few days before the new season of Supernatural premiered on The CW.
 Fans were not happy about that because they did not have enough time to catch up on the continuity of the stories on Supernatural.

 But now, under the new deal between Netflix and The CW, Supernatural Season 12 will fall under a new protocol which brings the most current season (Season 12) to Netflix in eight days.
 That does not mean eight days from right now, but rather eight days after the Season 12 finale of Supernatural.